 You do still have your 2T control, where you pull the trigger to start welding, and you release it to stop.
 But 4T means you can pull the trigger to start your arc, release it while you weld, then pull and release the trigger again to stop your bead.

 4T sounds complicated on paper.
 But for long welds, it eliminates the need to hold the trigger for the whole weld.
 Just when you start and stop.
+You can read more details on the 2T and 4T functions here.

 High-frequency Arc Startup